carteb/carte-blanche/README.md

 # Carte Blanche

-IMPORTANT: Since Max & Nik are quite busy with other projects this project is not maintained at the moment, but we hope to get back to it early 2017.
+**IMPORTANT: This project is unfinished and not maintained.
+Do not try to use it, it likely does not work anymore.**

 Carte Blanche is an isolated development space with integrated fuzz testing for your components.
 See them individually, explore them in different states and quickly and confidently develop them.